penghcheng/docker/nginx/lua/lua-resty-template-1.9/README.md

 </html>
 ```

-You may also use short escaping syntax:
+You may also use short escaping syntax (currently implemented in development version:

 ```html
 ...